 There is a lot of information out there on bariatric surgery.
 If you think bariatric surgery is for you, then ask questions, research, and attend support groups.

-A good place to start would be with your doctor to determine which surgery is right for now, but here’s some reading from the National Institute of Health to get you started on your journey.
+A good place to start would be with your doctor to determine which surgery or surgeries would be best for you.
+Then you can hone your focus.
+Here’s some reading from the NIH’s U.S. National Library of Medicine to get you started on your journey.